Sirdsapes/configure-ad/README.md

 -You'll see a yellow warning sign in the top bar after ADDS is set up.
 Click it and Promote this server to a domain controller.
 -In the new window, click Add a new forest and name it something simple; ex: mydomain.com.
 Click next until you reach the Prerequistes page and click Install.
 It should take a bit.
 -Set up a password and click Next.
--When it is installed, it will restart the VM, i.e. log you out.
+-When it is installed, it will restart the VM, i.e. log you out, and you will have to reopen the remote connection as before using the DC-1 Public IP.
+-Since DC-1 is now a Domain Controller, you cannot sign back in using the regular username.
+You'll need to use mydomain.com\ followed by your username, ex: mydomain.com\labuser.
+The mydomain.com was set up earlier as your root domain.
+So make sure it matches.
 -
 </p>
 <br />